Established in 1992

 Cruickshank IBAS and Bank Overcharging

-Commercial Property Mortgages - IBAS has seen commercial property mortgages where the bank has incorrectly charged interest and incorrect margins back to 2005 to date.
-That may mean the bank has also then involved their 'Specialist' bank 'recovery' department in inflicting Excess and Penalty interest on Commercial Property Mortgages - where they should not have done so - reducing company profits and business opportunity.
+Commercial Property Mortgages - IBAS has seen bank charging of commercial property mortgages where the bank has incorrectly charged interest and incorrect margins back to 2005.
+That may mean the bank has also involved 'Specialist' bank 'recovery' departments in inflicting Excess and Penalty interest on Commercial Property Mortgages - where they should not have done so - reducing company profits and business opportunity.

 The results of such bank conduct if left unchecked or unidentified - where the company trading is already reduced or under pressure will inevitably create a default.

 That (in the circumstances outlined) would represent a 'False default' - 'created' by the bank.

 Which can then create an insolvency situation for the Directors and Company, whilst the bank's conduct may go entirely unnoticed, despite property and assets being devalued and then 'lost' due to the bank.

 At that stage, Director's personal guarantees to the bank will also be 'called upon'.